The Life of Yogananda

 Author Philip Goldberg in Conversation with the Rev. Dr. Gwynne Guibord About His Latest Book

-The Los Angeles Times called him “the 20th century’s first superstar guru.”
+The Los Angeles Times called Paramahansa Yogananda “the 20th century’s first superstar guru.”
 Today, nearly a century after he moved to the U.S., he’s still the most beloved of all the Indian spiritual teachers who have come West.
-Now, with The Life of Yogananda, Paramahansa Yogananda finally has the authoritative biography he deserves.
+Now, with The Life of Yogananda, he finally has the authoritative biography he deserves.

 His own iconic 1946 memoir, Autobiography of a Yogi, has sold millions of copies and changed millions of lives.
 But it doesn’t tell the whole story.